hauleth/hauleth/content/post/vim-for-elixir.md

 No, I will not publish my own `vimrc` in fear that some of you will copy it as is (also not that this is particularly troublesome for anyone who is aware of Google to find it).
-Instead I highly suggest You to dig into your own configuration and for each line ask yourself:
+Instead, I highly suggest You to dig into your own configuration and for each line ask yourself:

 - Do I know what this line **does**?